Being a Python library, Pyrogram requires Python to be installed in your system. We recommend using the latest version of Python 3 and pip.

 $ pip3 install -U https://github.com/pyrogram/pyrogram/archive/develop.zip

-Pyrogram heavily depends on IO-bound network code (it’s a cloud-based messaging client library after all), and here’s where asyncio shines the most by providing extra performance while running on a single OS-level thread only.
+Pyrogram heavily depends on IO-bound network code (it’s a cloud-based messaging framework after all), and here’s where asyncio shines the most by providing extra performance while running on a single OS-level thread only.

 $ pip3 install -U https://github.com/pyrogram/pyrogram/archive/asyncio.zip

 Pyrogram API remains the same and features are kept up to date from the non-async, default develop branch, but you are obviously required Python asyncio knowledge in order to take full advantage of it.

 The idea to turn Pyrogram fully asynchronous is still under consideration, but is wise to expect that in future this would be the one and only way to work with Pyrogram.